0CM/BinaryBanditsForensicLab/README.md

 It was supposed to be a lightweight Linux distribution for digital forensics and incident response, but it kind of spiraled out of control.

-Primarily focused on the Apple Silicon or other ARM64 based systems.
+Primarily focused on the Apple Silicon and ARM64 based systems.

-* x86_64 binaries will be ported later.
+The X86_64 architecture is now supported as well!

 Prerequisites:
 ---------------